Welcome to the Bay REGATTA

 In the case of conflict the Sailing Instructions will prevail.
 (This changes Rule 63.7)

 References herein to a Rule or Appendix are to the RRS or its Appendices unless otherwise stated.

 Advertising on a boat or by its crew is permitted in accordance with the World Sailing Advertising Code. - Boats with advertising material incorporated should include details with their Entry Form.
 The Race Committee reserves the right to forbid items of advertising which may conflict with the regattas sponsors, or in any way offend Thai laws or customs by their nature.

-Racing Class A under IRC handicap (current IRC certificate required)
+Racing Class A under IRC handicap (current certificate required)

-Racing Class B under IRC handicap (current IRC certificate required)
+Racing Class B under IRC handicap (current certificate required)

-Class allocations for Racing A, Racing B and Cruising A will be based on actual entries and divided based on Design, IRC Hull Factor (HF), IRC Displacement Length Ratio (DLR), IRC Length of Hull (LH), IRC Series Date and the boats Time Correction Factor (TCC).
-Splits will be announced by 1700 on Wednesday 15th February 2017.
+Class allocations for Racing A, Racing B will be based on actual entries and divided based on Design, IRC Hull Factor (HF), IRC Displacement Length Ratio (DLR), IRC Length of Hull (LH), IRC Series Date and the boats Time Correction Factor (TCC).
+Splits will be announced by 1700 on Wednesday 5th February 2020.

 Bareboat Charter - Class racing under IRC Handicap (current IRC certificate required.)

 Each boat must be confirmed to be part of a bona fide bareboat charter fleet and their design based on standard production models with shoal keel configuration designed for charter/cruising and including mainsheet controls terminating on the coach roof.
 Boats will be sailed in charter trim, with standard mainsail, furling headsail and one cruising chute/asymmetric spinnaker with or without pole.